uriba/PlateReaderDataAnalyzer/README.md

 ## Local installation
 You may want to download and run the program locally, either for development purposes, or to gain better performance.
-To do so you'll need, on top of the standard cran packages the program depends on, to install the rCharts package from github.
+To do so you'll need, on top of the packages listed below, to install the rCharts package from github.
-On ubuntu this will require installing the devtools package, which depends on libcurl.
+In ubuntu/debian this will require installing the devtools package, which depends on libcurl.
 First we install libcurl using the shell:

     apt-get -y install libcurl4-gnutls-dev